styled-system/styled-system/docs/guides/removing-props-from-html.md

 Emotion has first-class support in its API for determining which props are forwarded to the HTML element with its [`shouldForwardProp`](https://emotion.sh/docs/styled#customizing-prop-forwarding) API.
 Styled System has a optional utility that can be passed directly to this API.

-Install the following utility to take ensure your Emotion styled components do not render style props as HTML.
+Install the following utility to make sure your Emotion styled components do not render style props as HTML.

 ```sh
 npm i @styled-system/should-forward-prop